e9x/backfr/README.md

 ## Objectives:

 - Make a builder and runtime that are not dependant on eachother ("dependencies" field in package.json).
-- Make a bundle that is capable of loading external node_modules, reducing bundle size.
+- Produce bundles that will leverage native module resolutions to reduce bundle size.
 - Strictly target server-side with APIs for convenience.

 ## CLI